noisesocket/spec/noisesocket.md

 ---------------------------------

-The following table lists the security properties for Noise handshake and transport payloads for all the named patterns in [Section 8.2](#one-way-patterns) and [Section 8.3](#interactive-patterns).
+The following table lists the security properties for Noise handshake and transport payloads for all the named patterns in [Section 7.2](#interactive-patterns).
 Each payload is assigned an "authentication" property regarding the degree of authentication of the sender provided to the recipient, and a "confidentiality" property regarding the degree of confidentiality provided to the sender.